mthirani/Yap/README.md

 Sample look of the Yap web-page has been provided in the web-output folder

 NOTE: Make sure you change the MySQL Connection parameter accordingly to get the DB connection.
+Also LoadDatabase folder 3 different scripts (sample java-arrays to load the 3 tables in DB) to make the task easier for initial purpose if you do not want to load the files into the DB right now.